karlseguin/expect/readme.md

 Since `Expect` runs within `go test`, you can mix `Expect` style tests with traditional Go tests.
 To do this, you'll probably want to run your tests with `-vv` (see *stdout* section above).
 Even without `-vv`, you *will* get the proper return code (!= 0 on failure).

 This also means that `go test` features, such as `-cover`, work with `Expect`.
 However, `Expect` tests cannot be run in parallel.

+# Mocks

+`Expect` also exposes a sub-package `mock` which is aimed at providing mock objects and buiders for common standard library components.
+This is a work in progress